jgarabedian/jgarabedian/README.md

-### Hi there 👋
+# Hi, I'm Jack 👋

-I'm Jack, and sometimes I put stuff on here.
+Sometimes I put stuff on here to be cool and smart.

 💬 Ask me about